nerdo/react-component-boilerplate/README.md

 In order to facilitate working with your library as it would be used in a host application, a barebones React app is included in the `dev` directory.
 Its `index.js` is the entry point for the host test bed.

+It also contains a `Dev` component which is the component root for development purposes.

 For development, run

 ```
 npm run dev
 ```

-...which simply starts `webpack-dev-server` and serves content from the `dev` directory.
+...which simply starts `live-server` and serves content from the `dev` directory.

 ## Building
 To build the production version of the component to the `dist` directory: